A good diagram is worth a thousand equations — let’s create more of these!

 AlexNet was a breakthrough architecture, setting convolutional networks (CNNs) as the leading machine learning algorithm for large image classification.
 The paper introducing AlexNet presents an excellent diagram — but there is something missing…

 It does not require an eagle eye to spot it — the top part is accidentally cropped.
-And so it runs through all subsequent slide decks, references, etc. In my opinion, it is a symptom that, in deep learning research, visualization is a mere afterthought (with a few notable exception, including the Distill journal).
+And so it runs through all subsequent slide decks, references, etc. In my opinion, it is a symptom that, in deep learning research, visualization is a mere afterthought (with a few notable exceptions, including the Distill journal).

 One may argue that developing new algorithms and tuning hyperparameters are Real Science/Engineering™, while visual presentation is the domain of art and has no value.
 I couldn’t disagree more!